jelly/pkg-audit/README.md

-# Arch Linux Audit
+# Arch Linux Package Audit

-Arch audit uses the [Arch Linux Security Tracker](https://github.com/anthraxx/arch-security-tracker) and [pyalpm](https://git.archlinux.org/users/remy/pyalpm.git/) to figure out which packages on your system are vulnerable and can be updated.
+Pkg audit uses the [Arch Linux Security Tracker](https://github.com/anthraxx/arch-security-tracker) and [pyalpm](https://git.archlinux.org/users/remy/pyalpm.git/) to figure out which packages on your system are vulnerable and can be updated.

 ## Dependencies